JaGeo/JaGeo.github.io/about.md

 Talks/Posters
 =====

+37. January 2022, "Accelerated materials discovery with data analysis and machine learning", Seminar for Chemistry Students at TU Berlin.
+36. November 2021, "New chemical understanding with the help of automation and highthroughput computations", Invited Lecture at the Workshop "High-throughput workflows for materials science with the Atomic Simulation Environment (ASE) and Fireworks", Lyngby, Denmark.
+35. November 2021, "Automation in Computational Materials Science", NOA Lecture at the FSU Jena.
+34. September 2021,"Automation in Computational Materials Science", Invited online talk for the SALSA School 2021
+33. June 2021, "Automatisierung in der Computerchemie", Online Workshop of the Förderverein Chemieolympiade.
+32. June 2021, "Data-driven materials discovery and understanding", ETFS Seminar.
 31. March 2021, “Data-driven materials discovery and chemical understanding” Online Seminar in the seminar series “Online-Seminare der GDCh-Fachbruppe Festkörperchemie & Materialforschung“ .
 30. March 2021, “Towards automated bonding analysis”, Poster at the RSCPoster conference on Twitter: [https://twitter.com/MolecularXtal/status/1366649932745179137?s=20](https://twitter.com/MolecularXtal/status/1366649932745179137?s=20)
 29. December 2020, “The Limited Predictive Power of the Pauling Rules”, Contributed talk the virtual MRS Fall conference.